AliLRS/RISC-V_Microprogrammed/README.md

 <!-- ABOUT THE PROJECT -->
 <h2 id="about-the-project">About The Project</h2>
-<p>This project focuses on designing and implementing a multi-cycle RISC-V processor using microprogrammed control that can execute these instructions:</p>
+<p align="justify">This project focuses on designing and implementing a multi-cycle RISC-V processor using microprogrammed control that can execute these instructions:</p>
 <ul>
   <li><b>R-type instructions</li>
   <li><b>I-type instructions</li>